Teresa Lewis: Murders

 In the fall of 2002, Teresa Lewis met 21-year-old Matthew Jessee Shallenberger and 19-year-old Rodney Lamont Fuller at a Wal-Mart in Danville and began a sexual relationship with both of them.
 In October 2002, Charles came home on a visit from Army training in Maryland.
-On October 23, Shallenberger and Lamont were given $1,200 by Lewis to purchase firearms and ammunition to kill Julian Lewis and his son Charles for the insurance money.
+On October 23, Shallenberger and Fuller were given $1,200 by Lewis to purchase firearms and ammunition to kill Julian Lewis and his son Charles for the insurance money.
 Their first attempt to kill Julian while on the road did not succeed.

-A week later, on the night of October 30, Shallenberger and Fuller entered the Lewis' trailer through a back door that Teresa had left open.
+A week later, on the night of October 30, Shallenberger and Fuller entered the Lewises' trailer through a back door that Teresa had left open.
 While she waited in the kitchen, Shallenberger shot the sleeping Julian several times, while Fuller shot Charles in his bedroom with a shotgun.
 After discovering Charles was not dead, Fuller shot him twice more.
 Teresa waited 45 minutes before calling for help, and while waiting for the police to arrive, she removed money from her dying husband's wallet.
 She divided $300 with Shallenberger and Fuller before they left.
 However, sheriff's deputies arrived prior to Julian dying, and heard him say, "My wife knows who done this to me," while she had claimed the two had been killed by unidentified assailants in a home invasion.

 Shortly after, Teresa Lewis was caught attempting to withdraw $50,000 from her dead husband's account with a forged check.
 Within a week, she confessed to the authorities that she had offered money to have her husband killed.
 During the investigation, prosecutors found that Lewis had been trying to gather the assets of her late husband and stepson even before they had been buried.

 During the murder trial, the judge deemed Lewis the mastermind of the crime and called her "the head of this serpent."
 Barbara G. Haskins, a court-appointed, board-certified forensic psychiatrist, stated that "Cognitive testing showed a Full Scale IQ of 72.
 Verbal IQ was 70, and Performance IQ was 79."
-Dr. Haskins also stated that Teresa Lewis was and is able to make a plea agreement and enter pleas.
-Lewis' lawyer stated that "She's not mentally retarded, but she is very, very close to it."
+Haskins also stated that Teresa Lewis was and is able to make a plea agreement and enter pleas.
+Lewis's lawyer stated that "She's not mentally retarded, but she is very, very close to it."
 In addition to a low IQ, Lewis was said by her lawyer to have an addiction to pain pills, and she was diagnosed with dependent personality disorder by three different forensic psychology experts.